How To Invest In An IRA: IRA Investment Rules & Options

 The first question you’ll want to ask yourself is, “Should I open an IRA?”
 For most people, it makes perfect sense.
 For instance, if you don’t have access to an employer 401(k) retirement plan, IRAs are an excellent alternative.
 However, even if you do have a pension (rare these days) or a 401(k) account, IRAs are a terrific way to supplement your retirement income, adding a significant amount of money to your overall nest egg, especially considering the fact that the future of Social Security is always uncertain.

 A primary reason to consider an IRA investment as a part of your retirement strategy is to create a secure financial future.
 All too often people delay thinking about retirement because it seems so far off or they get caught up in their day-to-day routines, delaying taking action.
 In the meantime, they lose the opportunity to save and gain financial freedom in their golden years.
 Other benefits include:

-- Great starter account – Being anyone can open an IRA at any age, you can open your initial account while still in school or when you graduate.
-The earlier you start, the more you’ll compound in interest over time, and the larger your account will grow
+- Great starter account – Since anyone can open an IRA at any age, you can open your initial account while still in school or when you graduate.
+The earlier you start, the more compound interest you’ll earn over time, and the larger your account will grow

 - Tax benefits – When you invest your hard-earned money into a traditional IRA, you receive tax benefits and will be able to reduce your taxable income when you file your federal and state taxes each year, getting more value for your dollars.

 - Deferred savings – IRAs are a great investment opportunity because they offer generous tax breaks.
 For instance, with the Roth IRA, you don’t get a tax break when you invest; however, earnings and withdrawals you make later on are generally tax-free.